songk42/tetris/README.md

 # Command line Tetris

+## How to play
+1. Clone the repository
+2. Run `python game.py` from inside the repository

 ## Controls
 * left/right/down arrow keys to move piece
 * up arrow key to rotate piece clockwise